List of Canadian tornadoes in 2025

-The 2025 Canadian tornado season is the current season of tornadoes and tornado outbreaks across Canada in 2025.
-As of November, there have been 78 confirmed tornadoes across the country, resulting in no fatalities or injuries.
+This page documents all tornadoes confirmed by Environment Canada and the University of Western Ontario's Northern Tornadoes Project (NTP) in Canada throughout 2025.

 Background

 Canada is one of the most tornado-prone countries on the planet, averaging 60 per year.
 While most of these are typically brief and weak, some can be violent and very destructive.
 Tornadoes in Canada most often occur in the Prairies, southern Ontario, and southern Quebec, where the typical tornado season occurs in the summer months.

 Data on Canadian tornadoes, in addition to other weather phenomena such as downbursts, is collected by the Northern Tornadoes Project (NTP).
 The number of recorded tornadoes in Canada has increased significantly in recent years due to their work.
 In late 2025, an AI tool was introduced to help identify tornadoes that touch down in the remote forests of Canada.
-The NTP surveys and rates tornadoes and other wind events that occur in Canada; they are rated using a modified version of the Enhanced Fujita Scale (EF-Scale) known as the Canadian Enhanced Fujita Scale (sometimes abbreviation CEF-Scale).
+The NTP surveys and rates tornadoes and other wind events that occur in Canada; they are rated using a modified version of the Enhanced Fujita Scale (EF-Scale) known as the Canadian Enhanced Fujita Scale (sometimes abbreviated as the CEF-Scale).
 (Note: All tornado ratings given by the NTP use the Canadian EF-Scale, even if it is shown as "EF" rather than "CEF".)